-Inner work is the very core and foundation of the spiritual path.
+Inner work is at the very core and foundation of the spiritual wanderer’s journey.

 Without it, we’re wasting our time.

-There can be no purging, healing, transformation, and awakening without inner work.
+There can be no purging, healing, transformation, and balanced awakening without inner work.

-What could be better than healing, evolving, becoming happier, feeling free, stepping into your power, living in harmony with others, and sending beautiful ripples of change out into existence?
+What could be better than healing, evolving, finding true joy and freedom, stepping into your power, living in harmony with others, and sending beautiful ripples of change out into existence?

 But here’s the thing.
-Although inner work is such a worthy path, it is also a path we are secretly horrified by.
-This subconscious disgust we have towards any form of inner exploration is something you’ll need to understand well if you’re a serious spiritual seeker intent on doing deep inner work.
+Although inner work is such a worthy path, it is also a path we are deeply internally resistant toward.

 Table of contents